paulscherrerinstitute/pyscan/README.md

 Possible comparison operations are:

-- ConditionComparison.EQUAL
-- ConditionComparison.EQUAL = 0
+- ConditionComparison.EQUAL (default if nothing is specified) - Available for all data types.
-- ConditionComparison.NOT_EQUAL = 1
+- ConditionComparison.NOT_EQUAL - int and float data type supported.
-- ConditionComparison.LOWER = 2
+- ConditionComparison.LOWER - int and float data type supported.
-- ConditionComparison.LOWER_OR_EQUAL = 3
+- ConditionComparison.LOWER_OR_EQUAL - int and float data type supported.
-- ConditionComparison.HIGHER = 4
+- ConditionComparison.HIGHER - int and float data type supported.
-- ConditionComparison.HIGHER_OR_EQUAL = 5
+- ConditionComparison.HIGHER_OR_EQUAL - int and float data type supported.

-**WARNING**: Currently the comparison operation works only for scalar value.
-In case of array operations, the comparison is always EQUAl.
+The tolerance is taken into account in all operations.
+If a data type that does not support the specified operation is passed, the operation is changed to ConditionComparison.EQUAL.

 <a id="c_init_and_fin"></a>
 ## Initialization and Finalization